Halleberg: Economic Geology

 Anthraconite, alum shale and diabase has previously been mined in several places on the mountain.

 Nature

-Around the food of the Halleberg are elongated scree of large stacked, sharp-edged boulders.
+Around the foot of the Halleberg are elongated scree of large stacked, sharp-edged boulders.
 In a few places, there are so-called steps, where there are roads or paths up the mountain.
 The vegetation on the mountain plateau is dominated by spruce and pine, and the expanse of bog, while on scree lower parts are more species.
 In contrast to Hunneberg, on Halleberg there is simply lake Hallsjön, three-kilometer long but narrow.

 On Halleberg is the Ecopark Halle-Hunneberg (comprising the Halle- och Hunnebergs platåers naturreservat and the Halle- och Hunnebergs branters naturreservat).

 Halleberg Ancient Fortress

 Halleberg is also Scandinavia's largest hillfort (about 20 km2).
 It is almost completely naturally fortified by the mountain's steep slopes, large stone ramparts being primarily at the Storgårdsklev steps in the southwest.
 There are three stone ramparts, with a total length of 1800 m, of which the longest is about 700 m long and 1 m high.
 Small ramparts have in passable gaps, for example at the Lilleskog and Björkås trappa staircase.
 The hill fort was built during the Migration Period of the 3rd-4th centuries.
 It was a refuge during the Swedish-Danish wars of the 15th-17th centuries, for example during the Gyldenløve War in 1676, but also during Gustav III's Russian War of 1788.
 The Danes only managed to conquer the castle once, in 1612.
 During the Basse War (Bassefejden in Swedish) of 1490–1510, Halleberg was besieged for seven years.

 The place name (in about 1325 Haal), had previously only a hall, including a 'rock face' entrance hall, a 'cliff' or similar.